mconnor/mconnor.github.io/resume-short.md

 #### Developer @ EVIDON/CrownPeak `Sandy, UT (remote) July 2017 - Aug 2019`

-- Took ownership of legacy code base to enable [AdChoices][adchoices] product for clients serving VAST 3 advertising via the IMA Client-side SDK.
+- Took over broken legacy code for the company's video advertising transparency product - [Ad Notice/AdChoices][adchoices].
+- Got the product working and back into production.
+- Added new functionality.
+- Implemented new responsive designs in desktop and mobile.
-- Corresponded with  [Google IMA SDK Developers][imaforum] to fix bugs with their technology which was not meeting promised capabilities - resulting in fixes that impacted the whole industry.
+- Corresponded with [Google Developers][imaforum] to fix bugs with their [IMA SDK][imasdk] which was not meeting promised capabilities - resulting in fixes that impacted the ad industry as a whole.
-- Developed a [VPAID][vpaid] solution for client’s serving legacy VAST 2 advertising
+- Developed a [VPAID][vpaid] alternative for client’s serving legacy [VAST 2][vast2] advertising feeds.
-- Implemented new designs of product overlay
-- Worked with clients directly to help them integrate the company’s product
+- Worked with clients directly to integrate the product into campaigns.
 - Helped clients work through issues with [DoubleClick for Publishers][dfp] and [DoubleClick Campaign Manager][dcm]
-- Worked with testing team to get new code from development to production
-- Branched and merged code branches with [GitHub][github]
+- Branched, pushed, and merged code into with git.
+- Worked one one one with the testing guru.
-- Developed HMTL5 video players desktop and mobile for testing
+- Developed ad testing tools -  HMTL5 video players - desktop and mobile.

 #### Developer @ Typhon Group, `New Orleans, LA, 2016`